Skip to main content

 South Kingstown elderly homeowner’s tax credit

-Bristol senior package: elderly exemption, deferment, and owner-occupied rate
+Bristol senior package: exemption, deferment, and owner-occupied rate

 Narragansett senior variable exemption, homestead, and over-65 deferral